Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 Note that the wind speed distribution in~\eqref{eqn_speed_lognormal} characterizes the stochastic dynamics of wind speed through the time-varying parameters, $\mu_S(t)$ and $\sigma_S(t)$.
 To estimate $\mu_S(t)$ and $\sigma_S(t)$, one should use wind measurements collected from a meteorological tower or turbine anemometers.
 However, the collected wind speed may have measurement errors and/or can be perturbed by disturbances such as wake effects \cite{You2016}.
-Therefore, the true wind speed $S(t)$ is unobservable in practice.
-To incorporate such errors and disturbances, we assume that the measured wind speed is a linear function of the unobserved true wind speed.
-Let $WS(t)$ denote the measured wind speed at time $t$ and let $Y(t)=ln (WS(t))$.
-We let $X(t)(=ln (S(t))$ a state variable, which is assumed to be perturbed by a normally distributed error term $z \sim N(0,\sigma^2_z)$ as follows.
+Therefore, the true wind speed $S(t)$ is unobserved in practice.
+To incorporate such errors and disturbances, assume that the measured wind speed is a linear function of the unobserved true speed.
+Let $WS(t)$ denote the measured wind speed at time $t$ and $Y(t)=ln (WS(t))$.
+Letting $X(t)(=ln (S(t))$ be a state variable perturbed by a normally distributed error term $z \sim N(0,\sigma^2_z)$ as follows.

 Note that the dynamics of $X(t)$, governed by the linear SDE representation in~\eqref{e2.1.3}, can be rewritten as

 where $A=\left(\Delta t, - \frac{1}{2} \Delta t\right)$, $\theta(t)=\big(\mu_S(t),\sigma_S^2(t)\big)^T$, and $w(t) \sim N(0, \sigma_S^2(t)\Delta t)$ is the process noise.